-We have a zero tolerance bullying policy at St Aidan's (see Policies on website).
+A Meet and Greet room is available each morning for our most vulnerable learners, so they can be supervised by an adult before school starts in the morning.
+We also have Homework Club which runs at lunchtime.
+We have a zero-tolerance bullying policy at St Aidan's (see Policies on website).
 Any incidents will be dealt with by the relevant Head of Year.

-13. How the school involves additional services such as health, social care and other support services

-The school has regular links with outside agencies such as the sensory support service for students with a hearing or visual impairment.
+13. How the school involves additional services such as health, social care and other support services The school has regular links with outside agencies such as the sensory support service for students with a hearing or visual impairment.
 We work under advice from health professionals such as occupational therapists, physiotherapists and speech and language therapists.
-We have regular contact with EMS King James's outreach service for support with some of our students who are on the autistic spectrum.
 Regular meetings are held with Social Services to work together to support student, for example those who are looked after.
 Any referrals to health and educational support services are made with the knowledge and consent of parents.

-14. Arrangements for handling complaints from parents of students with SEND about provision made at school appropriate provision is not being made in certain lessons.
+14. Arrangements for handling complaints from parents of students with SEND about provision made at school We welcome feedback from parents, both positive and negative, to ensure we make the best provision for our students with SEND.
+Some concerns can be addressed through a telephone conversation or an initial e-mail (see list of contacts below).
+The Learning Support Department is happy to liaise with parents and teachers if it is felt that the appropriate provision is not being made in certain lessons.
 If the problem cannot be dealt with over the telephone, parents will be invited in for a meeting to discuss their concerns and look at what can be done to address the problem.
 If the meeting does not result in a solution, the problem will be escalated to the Senior Leadership Team.
 Please see the school's Complaints Procedure on our website.
-Most problems however, are dealt with swiftly and we try to pre-empt issues through initiating contact with parents at key transition points.
+Most problems, however, are dealt with swiftly and we try to pre-empt issues through initiating contact with parents at key transition points.
+Key contacts: